XPMUser/XPMUser.github.io/README.md

 Reddit Community: https://www.reddit.com/r/OldProdigy/
 Discord Server: https://discord.gg/9HMtcgFQRc

 Warning: Please be careful when visiting/using the sites from Byethost.
 Swearing isn't recommended.
 You need to be at least 13 years old to use Discord, Reddit, Github, YouTube (not YouTube Kids), and Fandom.
 If you're at least 16 years old in California, you can use Fandom.
-Microsoft Edge doesn't support downloads on Xbox.

 Click on the left arrow to go back.